 - Give some thought to the length of your ad.
 If you want a relatively concise response from the candidate, give a concise job description, as applicants will be responding to these criteria.

 - We’re a Living Wage Employer.
 Living Wage employers pay at least £12.60/hour (£13.85 in London).
 We believe that people do their best work when they can meet their needs outside work.
 Fair pay also reduces staff turnover, which has a high level of direct and hidden costs.
-If you are offering a salaried role, spend some time calculating the actual working hours against the salary to find out whether your role meets Living Wage standards.
+If you are offering a salaried role, spend some time calculating the actual working hours against the salary to find out if your role meets Living Wage standards.

 - Mention any access adjustments that can be made for candidates or anything that would prevent someone with access needs applying.
 Not every point of access is within your power to mitigate but being up front about the barriers reduces the burdens put on applicants with access needs.
 Conversely, if your role can be adjusted, you’re reaching a whole new group of talented people by making this clear.